VirtualServer and VirtualServerRoute resources

 cafe Valid cafe.example.com 12.13.23.123 [80,443] 3m

-In the kubectl get and similar commands, you can also use the short name vs instead of virtualserver.
+In kubectl get and similar commands, you can use the short name vs instead of virtualserver.

-Working with VirtualServerRoute resources is analogous.
-In the kubectl commands, use virtualserverroute or the short name vsr.
+Similarly, for VirtualServerRoute you can use virtualserverroute or the short name vsr.

 Using Snippets